Skip to content

 How can Startupr help you?

-Hong Kong companies enjoys many benefits such as limited liability, complete foreign ownership, access to the China Mainland and other Asian countries, low taxation, shareholder privacy, fast registration, and low required share capital.
+Hong Kong companies enjoy many benefits, such as limited liability, complete foreign ownership, access to the China Mainland and other Asian countries, low taxation, shareholder privacy, fast registration, and low required share capital.
 And if you have incorporated your business in Hong Kong and are wondering if you can apply for offshore tax exemption, then it is always better to hire a professional in order to complete all the documentation and provide advice for your company’s activities.

 We at Startupr can assist you in reviewing your current operations to ascertain the possibility of making an offshore tax claim.
 And if your business transactions are outside of Hong Kong, you can apply for offshore tax exemptions from the IRD, and once the accounting is audited, you should submit all the information of tax exemption query letter to the IRD.
 In fact, we have over a 98% success rate for tax exemption status for our clients, for those conducting their activities outside of Hong Kong.